Nov. 8 election: Columbus and central Ohio U.S. House races

 Incumbent Republican Jim Jordan was first elected to Congress in 2006.
 Prior to Congress, Jordan served in both the Ohio Senate for six years and House for six years.

-Jordan, 58, was a founding member and the first chair of the House Freedom Caucus, a generally more conservative sect of Republicans that included some former members of the tea party, according to the Pew Research Center.
+Jordan, 58, was a founding member and the first chair of the House Freedom Caucus, a generally more conservative sect of Republicans that included some former members of the Tea Party movement, according to the Pew Research Center.

 Jordan’s campaign website describes him as “focused on his oversight role” in investigating federal agencies, in favor of economic policies that include reducing spending, and anti-abortion.